 - 7.10.1 The IIHF designated Doping Control Officer shall notify the IIHF that an unsuccessful attempt has occurred.
 Such notice shall set out the details of the attempted sample collection including the exact date and time of the attempt, the names of all location(s) visited, the exact arrival and departure times at each of the location(s), the step(s) taken at the location(s) to try to find the Player, including details of any contact made with third parties (names, relation to Player, information on possible location of the Player if the Player is not present), and any other relevant details about the attempted sample collection. - 7.10.2 If the IIHF determines that all of the requirements to record a Missed Test have been satisfied, then as soon as reasonable possible after the date of the unsuccessful attempt, the IIHF must send notice to the Player of the Missed Test.
-The notice shall warn the Player: (a) that unless the Player establishes to the satisfaction of the IIHF that there has not been a Missed Test, a Missed Test will be recorded against the Player, (b) if there are other Missed Test and/or Whereabouts Failure recorded against the Player and (c) of the consequence the Player will incur for the Missed Test.

-- 7.10.3 If a Player wishes to dispute the Missed Test, the Player has 14 days from the date the Player receives notice from the IIHF regarding the Missed Test to respond to the IIHF regarding his/her dispute with the Missed Test (such response must include the reasons disputing the Missed Test together with supporting evidence/documentation).
-The IIHF will advise the Player within 14 days after receiving the Player's response, whether or not it maintains the Missed Test. - 7.10.4 If no response is received from the Player by the relevant deadline, or the IIHF maintains that there has been a Missed Test, the IIHF shall send notice to the Player that a Missed Test is recorded against him/her. - 7.10.5 A Player shall have 14 days from the Player receives notice from the IIHF that a Missed Test has been recorded against him/her to appeal such decision to the IIHF Disciplinary Board.
+The notice shall warn the Player: (a) that unless the Player establishes to the satisfaction of the IIHF that there has not been a Missed Test, a Missed Test will be recorded against the Player, (b) if there are other Missed Test and/or Whereabouts Failure recorded against the Player and (c) of the consequence the Player will incur for the Missed Test. - 7.10.3 If a Player wishes to dispute the Missed Test, the Player has 14 days from the date the Player receives notice from the IIHF regarding the Missed Test to respond to the IIHF regarding his/her dispute with the Missed Test (such response must include the reasons disputing the Missed Test together with supporting evidence/documentation).
+The IIHF will advise the Player within 14 days after receiving the Player's response, whether or not it maintains the Missed Test. - 7.10.4 If no response is received from the Player by the relevant deadline, or the IIHF maintains that there has been a Missed Test, the IIHF will advise the Player of the right to request an administrative review of this decision within 7 days after the receipt of that decision. - 7.10.5 If the Player does not request an administrative review by the specified deadline, the IIHF shall record the notified Missed Test against him/her.